PengxinChai/tubulin-lattice-subtraction/README.md

 # tubulin-lattice-subtraction
-This folder contains the code and documentation to perform tubulin lattice signal subtraction in cryo-EM images.
+This folder contains the C code and documentation to perform tubulin lattice signal subtraction in cryo-EM images.